hacknightlbc/poems/README.md

 5. `git add your new file or edited file`
 6. `git commit -m "this message tells the readers something useful"`
 7. `git push --set-upstream origin your_name_or_anything/branchname`

+If you have trouble pushing to the repo please [Contact Us](https://hacknightlbc.github.io/contact.html) and request to be a collaborator or ping us on the #hacknight [slack channel](http://j.mp/uncoded-slack)

+Next time we will go to the next step where you can merge new members' work.